Chart Color Schemes

 Health performance in Kensington Grove is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Kensington Grove faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Kensington Grove faces significant health challenges, according to AreaSearch's assessment.

 Frequently Asked Questions - Health